 My professional life started in the power generation industry.
 For the first half of my career, I operated nuclear power plants, installed fuel cells, fixed instrumentation and control systems, and kept natural gas flowing to millions of customers.

 The combination of technical aptitude in instrumentation and media development allowed me to transition into technical training and adult education.
 I pursued a second master’s degree in educational technology from Boise State University.
 In that program I learned about teaching and learning in virtual worlds, games and simulations in education, and general edutainment.
-Eventually, I transitioned from technical training into instructional design, and I am doing the work that I love.
+Eventually, I transitioned from technical training into instructional design, and learned to develop training programs across a variety of industries.

-Today, it is at the intersection of media, art and education that I’ve found my home.
+Today, it is at the intersection of project management, media, art and education that I’ve found my home.
 I took the long way around to get here, but I think it was worth it.